-Compulsory High Schooling, Over-Crowding and Violent Youth Crime - Evidence from a Recent Constitutional Amendment in Brazil
+Compulsory High Schooling, Over-Crowding and Violent Youth Crime - New Evidence from Brazilian Municipalities

 Keywords: Violent youth crime; Constitutional Amendment 59; Compulsory high Schooling; Overcrowding in classrooms; Night schooling; School quality; Difference in Difference; Endogenous treatment; Brazil

 JEL Classification: H40, I25, O12